College of Health and Human Sciences

-Dean: Michael Delp; Associate Dean: Robert Hickner; Assistant Dean: Gregory J. Harris; Eminent Scholar Chair: Frank Fincham; Deans Emeritae: Hortense Glenn (deceased), Margaret A. Sitton (deceased), Penny A. Ralston, Billie J. Collier
+Interim Dean: Damon Andrew; Associate Deans: Gregory J. Harris, Chester A. Ray; Eminent Scholar Chair: Frank Fincham; Deans Emeritae: Hortense Glenn (deceased), Margaret A. Sitton (deceased), Penny A. Ralston, Billie J. Collier

-The mission of the College of Human Sciences is to address global challenges and opportunities related to the physical, behavioral, psycho-social, and economic factors influencing the health and development of individuals, families, and communities.
-Human Sciences is an interdisciplinary unit that prepares scholars who seek new knowledge and innovative solutions to the challenges of contemporary society.
+The mission of the College of Health and Human Sciences is to address global challenges and opportunities related to the physical, behavioral, and psycho-social factors influencing the health and development of individuals, families, and communities.
+Health and Human Sciences is an interdisciplinary unit that prepares researchers and applied professionals who seek new knowledge about, and innovative solutions to the challenges of human health and quality of life in contemporary society.

-Florida State University is the comprehensive doctoral-granting institution in the human sciences in the state of Florida.
-The College of Human Sciences is organized into three departments: Family and Child Sciences; Nutrition, Food and Exercise Sciences; and Retail, Merchandising and Product Development.
-In keeping with the University’s role as a comprehensive graduate research institution, the college program is based on the belief that sound intellectual development relies on an understanding of the underlying theories, principles, and concepts in each area of study and that research is an integral part of that endeavor.
-Both faculty and students are provided opportunities to test theories and to generate new knowledge through scholarly contributions to research.
+Florida State University is the comprehensive human sciences doctoral-granting institution in the state of Florida.
+The College of Health and Human Sciences is organized into two departments: Human Development and Family Science and Nutrition and Integrative Physiology.
+In keeping with the University's status as a preeminent university and its role as a comprehensive graduate research institution, the college's program is based on the belief that intellectual development demands understanding of the theories, principles, and concepts in each area of study, and that research is an essential part of that endeavor.
+Both faculty and students are provided opportunities to test theories and advance knowledge through research and critical analysis of ideas.

 Facilities and Fellowships

-The College of Human Sciences has a computer laboratory with advanced software application and media equipment for faculty and graduate students to conduct research.
-The computer laboratory is located in the Sandels Building.
+- The College of Health and Human Sciences has a multimedia laboratory with advanced software application and media equipment for faculty and graduate students to conduct research.
+The multimedia laboratory is in the Sandels Building.